kimbilaontoast/kimbilaontoast.github.io/_pages/about.md

 I was born in Perth, Australia.
 My family moved up north when I was little to a remote region called the Kimberley.
 The Kimberley is about three times the size of England, except that no-one lives there.

 Many years later I went to University of Sydney where I studied design.
 When I left university I squatted in abandoned inner city houses, and met a lady who introduced me to meditation.
-Thus began my love affair with the mind.

-A few years later I became a monk, then I disrobed, and now I've found myself in the monastery again.
-I can't seem to stay away.
-I think I'll stay for good this time, and become a monk again.
+I must have liked meditation because a few years later I became a Buddhist monk, but then I disrobed, and now I've found myself back in the monastery again.
+I can't seem to stay away, so I think I'll stay and become a monk... again.

 I'm very blessed.
-I live in a monastery called Bodhinyana with an amazing teeaher named Ajahn Brahm, and a beautiful community of people.
+I live in a monastery called 'Bodhinyana' with an amazing teacher named Ajahn Brahm, and a beautiful community of people that love to smile.
-I get to spend all day learning how to bliss out in meditation, and when I'm bored of that, I write this blog.
+I get to spend all day learning how to bliss out in meditation, and and put the Buddha's teaching into practice.
+Monastic life isn't always sunshine and lollipops, but it's pretty cool.

-It's pretty cool.
+I started this blog to share the journey.
+It's called Kimbila on Toast, 'cos I like toast.

+Just like the Dhamma, it reminds me of home.